How to Develop Healthy Boundaries: 8 Powerful Ways

 Boundaries Book

-When we understand what it means to have boundaries in relationships we are saying, “I love and value you, so I release the need to be in control of your choices”.
+When we understand what it means to have boundaries in relationships we communicate, “I love and value you, so I release the need to be in control of your choices”.

 Healthy boundaries in relationships also mean we are willing to stand by each other even if we disagree with a decision that is not in our best interest.